Two Harbors, Minnesota: Library

 The Two Harbors Public Library opened in 1909 as a Carnegie Library with a $15,000 grant from Andrew Carnegie.
 Before that, the books were shuffled from space to space in a variety of city offices.
 In 1983, an addition was added to the library, providing street access and a total of 8,000 square feet.
 The library houses over 30,000 books, magazines, CDs, audiobooks, and DVDs.
 The Archives Room contains photographic collections and local newspapers dating to the late 1890s.
 Residents of Two Harbors and the surrounding rural area are served by the library and, through the library's membership, the Arrowhead Library System.

 Parks and recreation

 Two Harbors has five community parks.
 They have picnic tables, baseball, soccer, and football fields, and playground equipment.
 The Thomas Owens Park houses the city's bandshell, home of the Two Harbors City Band, Minnesota's oldest city band.

 Two Harbors is the gateway city to the North Shore of Minnesota.
 Highway 61 is the only major highway heading north/northeast along Lake Superior's shore and is the fastest way to the North Shore's eight state parks, as well as wayside rests and lakeshore access.
 The parks are Gooseberry Falls, Split Rock Lighthouse, Tettegouche, George H. Crosby Manitou State Park, Temperance River State Park, Cascade River State Park, Judge C.R.
 Magney State Park, and Grand Portage State Park.

+The Two Harbors area is host to numerous outdoor events each year, including the challenging Heck of the North gravel bike race.